JonathanMatthewHalim/Project-Computer-Vision/Submission_Instruction.md

 4. Analysis
 5. link code and documentation (in github)
 6. link of ppt file (in github)
-Put all the provided information (poin 1-6) in readme file with (.md) extention and the filename is your project title
+Put all the provided information (poin 1-6) in readme file with (.md) extention and the filename is your project title and upload in the submission folder on this github

+Note: you stil need to create your own project github link to save the sort description, the code and documentation and power point